arav06/aws-fundies/aws-management-concepts.md

 The AWS Trusted Advisor check all your services and gives recommendations about performance, security, fault tolerance, service limits and cost optimization

-The advisor looks at all our costs, find out where our money is being spent and lets us know where we can do a better job
+The advisor looks at all our costs, finds out where our money is being spent and lets us know where we can do a better job

 It can detect something such as an EC2 instance which is running and is not being used and is sitting idle

-The number of checks is limited as is determined by the chosen support plan
+The number of checks is limited and is determined by the chosen support plan

 Higher level support will help in finding more and better ways to reduce costs